sitepress/website/pages/basics/globs.html.md

 order: 2
 ---

-A very common use of Sitepress is to get all of the pages within a specific directory.
-For example, if a site has the following pages in the `/video` directory:
+A common use of Sitepress is to get all of the pages within a specific directory.
+For example, if a site has the following pages in the `/videos` directory:

 ```
 ├── helpers